- Creating an Agile Change Management definition to work from

 - How organizational level and process level Agile differ

-In our first two blog posts in this Agile Change Management series we explored some of the background to Agile as an approach including:
+In other posts in our Agile Change Management series we explored some of the background to Agile as an approach including:

 In this post we get a little more prescriptive and practical with a working definition of Agile Change Management itself.
 We also take a look at a few Agile myths we come across on an almost daily basis and their impact on people’s view of the role of Change Management in an Agile environment.